Innovation and Entrepreneurship in Photonics

 The school is open to PhD students and early-career researchers (industrial and academic) working in photonics and closely related areas.

 · Lectures and workshops from leading photonics innovators and entrepreneurs

 · Networking in an informal setting with lecturers and students.

 · Mentoring to develop your ideas and commercial awareness

 · Advice and training on how to fund your idea

 · Great social events, including a Scottish ceilidh

 · A fantastic coastal venue in one of Scotland's oldest cities

 How much does it cost?

 The registration fee is £850 and includes accommodation, all meals and tea/coffee breaks, conference dinner and all social events and travel to/from Edinburgh airport.
-A limited number of bursaries are available.

 How do I register?